AstraZeneca: Germany, other European countries to resume use of vaccine | DW | 18.03.2021

 Italian Prime Minister Mario Draghi said AstraZeneca vaccinations will "resume tomorrow," adding that "the government's priority is to carry out as many vaccinations as possible in the shortest possible time."

-Spain will reintroduce AstraZeneca vaccinations next week, according to the El Pais newspaper.
+Spain will reintroduce AstraZeneca vaccinations on Wednesday, but will exclude some demographic groups to minimize health risks.

+Lithuania will resume using the AstraZeneca jab on Friday, according to Health Minister Arunas Dulkys said.
+Dulkys will join Lithuania's president, prime minister and parliamentary speaker on Monday in getting the AstraZeneca vaccine.

+Norway and Sweden will keep the AstraZeneca vaccine suspended as their public health bodies assess the situation.